tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 NRP Identifier (NRP-ID):
 : an identifier that is globally unique within an NRP domain and that can be used in the control or management plane to identify the resources associated with the NRP.

+NRP Selector:
+: one or more fields (markings) in a packet's network layer header that are used to map the packet to an NRP.

+NRP Selector Identifier (NRP Selector ID):
+: a dedicated identifier that acts as an NRP Selector.

 NRP Capable Node:
 : a node that supports one of the NRP modes described in this document.